 - Manually move people to a different placement on the Chart (click-and-drag any two-way arrow icon)

-- Arrange people alphabetically on the Chart, either by their name (click the Contributor heading) or by their role (click the Role heading)
+- Arrange people alphabetically on the Chart, either by their name (click the User heading) or by their role (click the Role heading)

 Also on the Organize modal, you can manage any Sub-Teams (create/delete/rename) within the Team Chart.
 NOTE—Alphabetic ordering cannot be used on Teams that contain a Sub-Team